GabrielMerigo/product_details/README.md

-# product_details
-Project that cloned the free market product details screen using HTML and CSS.
+# Project that cloned the free market product details screen using HTML and CSS.